bram2w/baserow/docs/tutorials/debugging-connection-issues.md

 Baserow also provides the `baserow/backend` and `baserow/web-frontend` images for users who want to host and co-ordinate the various Baserow services themselves.
 Using these images you instead need to set the following environment variables on all containers running these images.
-Please note that the `BASEROW_PUBLIC_URLS` environment variable is not used by these standalone images.
+Please note that the `BASEROW_PUBLIC_URL` environment variable is not used by these standalone images.

 * `PUBLIC_BACKEND_URL` (default `http://localhost:8000`): The publicly accessible URL of